owenear/ddos-detect/README.md

 If DDoS attack is occurred it sends an e-mail with victim's ip-address.

 ### Prerequisites
-Linux or FreeBSD, Python > 3.6
+- Linux or FreeBSD,
-NFDUMP
+- Python > 3.6,
+- NFDump

 1. Configure NetFlow (v5/v9/ipfix) on a network device with active timeout 60 sec (see the v5 version JunOS config example below).
 ```